 The Investintech answer is yes.
 If you have a native PDF containing genuine PDF form elements (radio buttons, checkboxes, text fields, etc.), all our PDF conversion products (Able2Doc and Able2Extract in either Standard or Professional versions) can convert the PDF form to editable Word Documents.

-- When the Convert to Word dialogue box appears, click on Forms.
-(Note: Unlike the other conversion options where you can choose either Text or RTF outputs, the Forms option will convert to the Word
+5. When the Convert to Word dialogue box appears, click on Forms.
+(Note: Unlike the other conversion options where you can choose either Text or RTF outputs, the Forms option will convert to the Word format by default.

 In sum, this conversion should allow you to click and type within your Word form with the ability to save the inputted data afterwards.